ankitech/design-pattern/README.md

 ![Builder pattern class Diagram](https://github.com/ankitech/design-pattern/blob/master/src/main/java/builder/builder-class-diagram.png)
-*UML diagram for the classes in code example*
+*UML diagram for the classes in code example: [src.main.java.builder](https://github.com/ankitech/design-pattern/tree/master/src/main/java/builder)

 **For example** : if we want to generate a builder for house **(House Builder)** we House a House builder which can act as a facade for multiple concrete builder classes which can be part of the house builder interface.
 ![Builder example](https://github.com/ankitech/design-pattern/blob/master/src/main/java/builder/builder-example.jpg)